 Automated and operational global ET products based on satellite data and global climate grids are available at 1 km spatial and 8-day or monthly temporal resolution, including MOD16 (Mu et al., 2011b) and the PT-JPL model (Fisher et al., 2008).
 Both of these models are based primarily on vegetation indices, which are used to estimate parameters in either the Penman-Monteith equation (Mu et al., 2011b) or the Priestley-Taylor equation (Fisher et al., 2008).
 The meteorological data needed, including air temperature, relative humidity, and net radiation, are derived from global climate grids (e.g. Global Modeling and Assimilation Office, GMAO), and no ground-level meteorological data is needed.
 Both methods have been evaluated primarily over rainfed ecosystems.
 Less well quantified is their performance in irrigated agricultural land, which may have different relationships between vegetation indices and ET.
 In particular, the soil evaporation component in both MOD16 and PT-JPL is based on relative humidity (h).
 In irrigated areas in semi-arid environments, soil evaporation may be high over a particular field when vegetation cover is low at the beginning of the cropping season, despite low h in the corresponding global climate grid cell.
 Temperature-based models should perform well under such conditions, since they are less dependent on a close correlation between ET and a vegetation index.

 Temperature-based methods may be cumbersome to apply on seasonal time scales, since they can require manual calibration to pixels in the imagery.
 Automated methods can be used to select calibration pixels in SEBAL and the closely related METRIC model, with similar performance to manual calibration (Morton et al., 2013).
 For regional and global application, global gridded climate datasets would replace the need for ground-based meteorological measurements, as has been done for MOD16.
 There has not been a systematic comparison of automated temperature-based methods with the most widely-used global ET products that use vegetation-based models (MOD16 and PT-JPL), particularly over irrigated areas.
-Such a comparison would also test for calibration uncertainty in SEBAL due to pixel selection, model parameters, and the domain over which the model is implemented (Long et al., 2011).
-Model domain can be important if there are regional variations in the relationship between the radiometric land surface temperature (TR) and the sensible heat flux.
+Such a comparison would also test for calibration uncertainty in SEBAL due to pixel selection, model parameters, and the spatial domain over which the model is implemented (Long et al., 2011).
+Model spatial domain can be important if there are regional variations in the relationship between the radiometric land surface temperature (TR) and the sensible heat flux.

 The interpretation of seasonal patterns in ET and model errors is enhanced by incorporating other spectral information about vegetation and land surface wetness.
 Crop growth stages, including periods of inundation and transplanting, can be detected using a combination of vegetation indices and other indices that are sensitive to both soil and vegetation water content, such as the land surface water index (LSWI) (Xiao et al., 2005).
 Such indices, combined with ancillary data on crop biomass, fractional vegetation cover, and soil moisture, can be used to identify conditions under which different ET mapping methods perform well or need further improvement.